-These consultations indicate that the current proposal will be of great interest to residents.
-A small increase in the local population will support the viability of existing facilities and could attract additional services to the area, benefiting both existing and newer residents.
-However, it could also impact on the rural village character and set a possible precedent for future subdivision.
-These concerns, and recommendations to minimise their impacts, are discussed further in Sections 5 and 6.
+These consultations indicate that the current proposal is of considerable interest to residents.
+A small increase in the local population could be expected to support the viability of existing facilities and may attract additional services to the area, benefiting both existing and newer residents.
+However, the proposal could also impact on the rural village character and set a possible precedent for future subdivision.

+Community values and concerns expressed through these consultations have helped to shape the current proposal.
+Recommendations to minimise potential social impacts are discussed further in Sections 5 and 6.